xavier268/nn/README.md

-# gonum-demo
+# nn

-My personnal and early experimentation with gonum, implementing a fully connected, multilayer Neural Network with backpropagation.
+My personnal Neural Network package based upon gonum.

+This was primarily developped as a practice exercise with gonum, the linear algebra package for golang.